SNEG-DEV/siege-of-avalon/README.md

 ![Siege of Avalon in HD with room for party of 4.](SoAOS_HD.png)Siege of Avalon in HD with room for party of 4.

 ## Latest feature added!! ##
 Startup launch dialog enable choice of Original/HD/FullHD resolutions and language - if any available - also on old retail releases.
+Note: I have seen that on some older laptops the FullHD is not working - to be investigated - might just mean that its graphics card is not able to run FullHD.

 Tested with "Siege of Avalon Anthology - Chapters 1-6" build 1.1.2001.1104 from 2001 - just copy Siege.exe and DDraw.dll found under releases - and the game can be played in higher resolutions.